 Recently our church staff has been reading Andy Andrews’ book “The Noticer”.
 The book is about changing your perspective in situations.
 Usually, the biggest obstacle we have is our own perspective.
 It is the way we see things.
 Our point of view.
 The apostle Paul wrote some similar words when encouraging people to take a different perspective.
 He said, “Set your mind on things above, not on things on the earth.”
 (Colossians 3:2 NKJV).
 He gave us some clear instructions to help our perspective.

 Where you have your mind set matters.
 That is why they call it a “mindset”.
-There is a quote by Marcus Aurelius that says “The things you think about determine the quality of your mind.”
+There is a quote by Marcus Aurelius that says “The things you think about determining the quality of your mind.”
 Our approach to every situation will determine how well we deal with it and often what the outcome will be.
 How can this verse help us with perspective?
 Here are three things this verse says.

 Perspective Is A Choice